h8ngryDev4Hire/scripting-webpack-plugin/README.md

 ## Contributing

-We welcome contributions to Notate!
+We welcome contributions to the project!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License